ConnorBrake/Vectors/README.md

 - Unit Vectors
 - Position Vectors
 - Resultant Vectors of Position Vectors
+- The Alpha, Cosine, and Gamma Angles of Position Vectors
 - Customizable Cartesian plane Demensions
 - Dynamic Movement of Vectors on a the xy-plane